 The convection terms in this study were discretised using a second-order central scheme with Van Leer interpolation \citep{van_leer_towards_1974}, which has been used for the momentum and the volume fraction.
 This combination helps reduce numerical diffusion while limiting spurious oscillations near steep gradients or interfaces.
 Gradient and diffusion operators were discretised using a linear second-order central difference scheme.
 The velocity gradient is computed using the cell-limited scheme, which constrains the gradient to ensure that when cell values are extrapolated to the faces, the resulting face values remain within the range of the surrounding cell values.
-Surface compression with a factor $c_{\alpha} = 1$ was used in the simulations.
-The time derivative term is discretized using the Crank-Nicolson scheme with an off-centring coefficient of $0.9$.
+The simulations use a surface-compression coefficient of $c_{\alpha} = 1$.
+The time-derivative term is discretised using the Crank-Nicolson scheme with an off-centring coefficient of $0.9$.
 This coefficient, ranging between $0$ and $1$, controls the balance between implicit and explicit weighting.
 A coefficient of $1$ results in a fully centred, second-order accurate scheme, while a coefficient of $0$ reduces the scheme to the Euler-implicit method.
-For the beam solver, a first-order Euler time discretization scheme is employed.
+For the beam solver, a first-order Euler time discretisation scheme is employed.
 The overall simulation domain has been decomposed into $120$ sub-domains for parallel processing, where each sub-domain is assigned to a different CPU core.
-The adjustable time step based on a maximum momentum Courant number of $0.5$ was used for time integration.
-The interface Courant number also has been set to $0.5$.
+The adjustable time step based on a maximum momentum Courant number of $0.5$ was used for time integration, as detailed in Appendix {\ref{sec:timeStepStudy}}.
+The interface Courant number has also been set to $0.5$.
 The momentum Courant number determines the main time step size, while the interface Courant number governs the sub-time-step used by the MULES algorithm to solve the volume fraction equation, ensuring accurate tracking of the phase interface without excessive movement per step.
 For the mesh morphing around the floating box, an outer distance of $0.45$ m and an inner distance of $0.05$ m have been considered.
-In addition, the modified morphing method utilizes a $0.9$ m region in the x-direction and a $0.1$ m region in the z-direction.
+In addition, the modified morphing method utilises a $0.9$ m region in the x-direction and a $0.1$ m region in the z-direction.
 The acceleration of the floating box was under-relaxed by a factor of $0.7$ to mitigate numerical instabilities in the rigid body motion procedure, providing a balance between solution accuracy and stability.

 To test the parallel efficiency of the proposed coupled algorithm, a scaling study is conducted with different numbers of CPU cores for the mesh with $5.8$ million cells, using the Meluxina supercomputer equipped with 2x AMD EPYC Rome 7H12 64c {@} 2.6GHz CPUs.
 Details of the scalability study are presented in Table \ref{tab:parallelTab}.